tedtoal/monitor_printf/README.md

 }
 ```

-You might also want to use another serial port but **not use the serial port connected to the serial monitor window.** To NOT define the global instance 'the_monitor_printf', #define DONT_DEFINE_the_monitor_printf before including the library header file.
-You should #define DONT_DEFINE_monitor too.
+You might also want to use another serial port but **not use the serial port connected to the serial monitor window.** To NOT define the global instance variable 'the_monitor_printf', #define DONT_DEFINE_the_monitor_printf before including the library header file.
+You should ALSO #define DONT_DEFINE_monitor.
 For example:

 ```
 // Skip defining 'monitor'.